StephenFiser/TablerJS/README.md

 This is a module you can use to add stripes, highlighting, pagination, and sorting to your tables.
+It uses the states as filler text.